MobiSurvStd/MobiSurvStd/docs/src/format/legs.md

   - If `mode` is passenger related (`"car:passenger"`, `"motorcycle:passenger"`, etc.), then the value is at least 2.

+### `in_vehicle_person_ids`

+Identifiers of the household members that were present in the vehicle for this leg.

+- **Type:** List of UInt32
+- **Guarantees:**
+  - If `mode` does not use a personal vehicle (car, motorcycle, bicycle, truck, personal transporter), then the value is null.
+  - The list includes the id of the current person.
+  - The number of elements in the list is equal to `nb_household_members_in_vehicle`.
+  - All values are valid ids of persons belonging to the same household as the current person.

 ### `nb_majors_in_vehicle`

 Number of majors (age ≥ 18) that were present in the vehicle used.